B2B

 For 92% of B2B buyers, economic uncertainties have led to more cost-effective purchases.
 This means buyers are looking for products that have a better price-to-value ratio.
 For example, they might only invest in products that provide a high ROI or double their team’s productivity.

 If you want to increase sales, a value-based pricing strategy helps customers justify the amount spent.
+In many categories, value-based pricing is also the most durable form of strategic pricing when you do not want to compete only on competitive pricing.

 Common Mistakes When Choosing a B2B Ecommerce Pricing Strategy